leoikeh99/use-sortable/README.md

 } from '@wazza99/use-sortable';

 async function updateItem(values: OptimisticItemData) {
-  //values contains the previous and current optimistc info of the dropped item, you can use this to update your backend const data = await createPromise(values, 3000);
+  //values contains the previous and current optimistc info of the dropped item, and also the operation type, you can use this to update your backend const data = await createPromise(values, 3000);
 }

 async function updateColumn(values: OptimisticColumnData) {
-  const data = await createPromise(values, 3000);
+  //values contains the previous and current optimistc info of the dropped column, and also the operation type, you can use this to update your backend const data = await createPromise(values, 3000);
 }